krea-ai/prompt-search/README.md

 <!-- ABOUT THE PROJECT -->
 # About

-This repository contain the implementations we developed to build a semantic search engine with CLIP.
-Our code is heavily inspired by [clip-retrieval](https://github.com/rom1504/clip-retrieval/), [autofaiss](https://github.com/criteo/autofaiss), and [CLIP-ONNX](https://github.com/Lednik7/CLIP-ONNX).
-We keept our implementation simple, focused on working with data from [https://github.com/krea-ai/open-prompts](open-prompts), and prepared to run efficiently on a CPU.
+This is the code that we used build our CLIP semantic search engine for [krea.ai](https://krea.ai).
+This work heavily inspired by [clip-retrieval](https://github.com/rom1504/clip-retrieval/), [autofaiss](https://github.com/criteo/autofaiss), and [CLIP-ONNX](https://github.com/Lednik7/CLIP-ONNX).
+We keept our implementation simple, focused on working with data from [open-prompts](https://github.com/krea-ai/open-prompts), and prepared to run efficiently on a CPU.

 # CLIP Search